Undergraduate courses » Mathematics and Statistics

 There is continuing high demand for the special skills of graduates who are strong in mathematics and have a sound understanding of statistical methods.

 Application should be made to either MathStat (GG13) or MMathStat (GGC3) but not both.
-Transfers between these two degrees is straightforward during the first two years at university (details under Course structure).
+Transfers between these two courses is straightforward during the first two years at university (details under Course structure).

-Transfers between all our degrees - DatSci, MDatSci, MathStat, MMathStat, MORSE and MMORSE - are usually straightforward for offer-holders and even beyond; see FAQs for more details.
-We therefore recommend to apply to just one of our degrees.
+Transfers between all our courses - DatSci, MDatSci, MathStat, MMathStat, MORSE and MMORSE - are usually straightforward for offer-holders and even beyond; see FAQs for more details.
+We therefore recommend to apply to just one of our courses.

 The curriculum is build on the principle that module choices get more and more flexible as you progress through the degree.
 On top of that, you may choose to 'overload' and study additional options from an even wider range or modules (e.g. foreign languages).